My books, wherever they reach,

 Date Taken: November 17th 2020

-Bô Yin Râ has also recorded this painting’s name, together with his signature, on the back of the frame.
+Bô Yin Râ also noted this title, along with his signature, on the back of the frame.

 Dimensions: 105 x 75